-Both awards will be presented at a special ceremony and gala dinner during IPI’s 2018 World Congress in Abuja, Nigeria in June.
+Both awards will be presented at a special ceremony during IPI’s 2019 World Congress in Geneva, Switzerland, in June.

 Nominations for the award should focus on individuals who have fought for improvements in their respective press freedom environment, particularly in the face of legal, financial, physical or other forms of hardship; or individuals who have worked despite all obstacles to seek out and disseminate information that impacts the lives of their fellow citizens or the global community.

 The annual Free Media Pioneer Award was established by IPI in 1996 to recognize news or media organizations that have made innovations that have promoted news access or quality, or benefitted journalists and the media community, thereby ensuring freer and more independent media in their country or region.

 Last year’s award was given to the Philippine news website Rappler in recognition of the site’s innovative approach to journalism and audience engagement as well as its determination to hold authorities accountable despite aggressive attacks on its operations.
 Rappler and its founder, Maria Ressa, have been the targets of growing government harassment in retaliation for the site’s critical journalism.

 Recent honourees have included Turkish broadcasting platform Medyascope, the Mexican press rights group Periodistas de a Pie and the news organization Al-Monitor.
 The full list of Free Media Pioneers can be found here.

 In line with the theme of this year’s World Congress, IPI and IMS encourage nominations of quality media outlets that, through innovative projects and approaches to reporting, have contributed to defending quality journalism as a public good.